techservicesillinois/elmr/README.md

 Unpack the file `elmr-distribution.tar.gz` on your filesystem.
 The directory tree will be a traditional Tomcat server tree:

     elmr
-    ├── bin
+    ├── bin                (control scripts)
-    ├── conf
+    ├── conf               (server wide configuration)
     │   └── Catalina
-    │       └── localhost
+    │       └── localhost  (web application configuration)
-    ├── lib
+    ├── lib                (Tomcat server libraries)
     ├── logs
     ├── temp
-    ├── web
+    ├── webapps
     │   └── elmr
     │       └── WEB-INF
-    │           └── lib
+    │           └── lib    (elmr web application libraries) └── work
-    └── work

 ## Configuring

+There are 6 configuration components:

+1. `bin/setenv/sh`
+1. `conf/server.xml`
+1. `conf/Catalina/localhost/elmr.xml`
+1. `conf/logging.properties`
+1. `conf/mod_jk.conf`
+1. `conf/workers.properties`

-It is recommended that configuration be set in the file `conf/Catalina/localhost/elmr.xml`.
+It is recommended that web application configuration be set in the file `conf/Catalina/localhost/elmr.xml`.
 However for ad-hoc runs it is fine to use the system properties set in `bin/setenv.sh` to override the values in the configuration file.
 Logging is configured in `conf/logging.properties`.

 ### Configuring Tomcat in conf/server.xml

 See [Apache Tomcat 9 Configuration Reference, The Server Component](https://tomcat.apache.org/tomcat-9.0-doc/config/server.html) for details on editing this file.
 It should be very minimal and contain an [AJP connector](https://tomcat.apache.org/tomcat-9.0-doc/config/ajp.html) on port 8009 (if available, you can use other ports if needed).
+By default, an HTTP connector on port 8080 and AJP connector on port 8009 are configured.
+Remove the HTTP connector for production installations.

 ### Setting JAVA_HOME in bin/setenv.sh

 If you are using a custom installation of Java-10 in a non-default location, set the `JAVA_HOME` environment variable in `bin/setenv.sh` to point to the base directory of your JDK or JRE install.
+See [RUNNING.TXT](https://tomcat.apache.org/tomcat-9.0-doc/RUNNING.txt) for other environment variables you can set.

 ### Setting System Properties in bin/setenv.sh

-System properties may be set at startup and will override any other configuration that is set as described in the subsequent subsections.
-They must be set in `bin/setenv.sh` in the `CATALINA_OPTS` environment variable.
+System properties may be set at startup and will override any other configuration that is set as described in the [subsequent subsections](#setting-context-parameters-in-confcatalinalocalhostelmrxml).
+They must be set in `bin/setenv.sh` by the `CATALINA_OPTS` environment variable.
 The table below lists what properties the application can accept outside the regular JVM system properties.
-See [RUNNING.TXT](https://tomcat.apache.org/tomcat-9.0-doc/RUNNING.txt) for other variables you can set.
+See [RUNNING.TXT](https://tomcat.apache.org/tomcat-9.0-doc/RUNNING.txt) for other environment variables you can set.

 Property | Description
 ---|---